Conecuh Sausage

-Conecuh sausage is a brand of hickory smoked pork sausage made in Conecuh County, Alabama.
+Conecuh Sausage is a brand of hickory smoked pork sausage made in Conecuh County, Alabama.

 History

-Conecuh sausage was first created by Henry Sessions, who founded the company Sessions Quick Freeze in 1947.
+Conecuh Sausage was first created by Henry Sessions, who founded the company Sessions Quick Freeze in 1947.
 Sessions initially founded the company as a meat locker but later began producing smoked meats including Conecuh sausage.
 The sausage became a local staple, and is the center of a sausage festival held annually in Evergreen, Alabama.
 In 2015, the company produced between 30,000 and 40,000 pounds of sausage each day.

+Conecuh Sausage on a bun with mustard and ketchup.

+In 2021, the company opened a gift shop located near Evergreen on Interstate 65.

+In 2024, the company announced the construction of a second production facility in Andalusia.

+Products

+The company produces pork sausage made with natural hog or sheep sausage casing.
+The meat is mixed with a secret seasoning and smoked over hickory wood.
+The sausage comes in Original, Spicy and Hot, Cracked Black Pepper, Cajun, and All-Natural (which is made without MSG).
+In addition to sausage, the company also produces bacon, ham, turkey, hot dogs, and grilling seasonings.
+Conecuh is distributed nationally by Amazon, Walmart, Sam's Club, Publix, Costco, and local retailers.

+In 2026, Jack's added a Conecuh sausage dog to their menu.